SOMETHING SINCE 1904

 Big Brothers/Big Sisters of Greater Fort Wayne is accepted as a member agency of the United Way of Allen County.
 The first Bowl For Kids' Sake fundraiser is conducted.

-A-TV begins airing the Wednesday's Child series highlighting unmatched Little Brothers and Sisters.
+A local TV channel begins airing the Wednesday's Child series highlighting unmatched Little Brothers and Sisters.
 An office is opened in Kosciusko county

 After renovation, BBBS moves from its old location at 919 Fairfield to its new building.